-Extend the reach of the Melbourne-Geelong Pipeline so that it can supply growing demand for residential, business, industry and agriculture in Geelong, Bellarine and the Surf Coast, and allow for water to be returned to the Moorabool River for Traditional Owner cultural values and environmental needs.
+Extend the reach of the Melbourne-Geelong Pipeline so that it can supply more of Geelong, Bellarine and Surf Coast, allowing water to be returned to the Moorabool River for Traditional Owner cultural values and environmental needs

 Currently, only 40% of connected properties in the system can access water from the Melbourne-Geelong Pipeline.
 Construction of two new pump stations at Cowies Hill and Highton, and upgrade of an existing pump station at Lovely Banks, will extend the reach of the Melbourne-Geelong Pipeline further into the system.
 These works will increase the capacity of the Melbourne-Geelong Pipeline from 16,000 million litres to ~22,000 million litres each year.